genesiscommunitysuccess/docs/docs/04_web/02_web-components/02_grids/01_grid-pro/3-grid-pro-genesis-column.md

 ];
 ```

 When using `ColDef` objects, it's up to you to decide the approach.
-You can wheter use the directive **repeat** to iteract an array of definitions, or you can create one column by one.
+You can use the directive **repeat** to create an array of definitions, or you can create it one column at a time.

 ```html title="Using the ColDef array of objects with an extra single object"
 <foundation-grid-pro>